taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Serena's eyes never waver, face inscrutable.
 We see an image of an enormous network of neurons clinging to a decidedly less sexy set of intestines.

 Serena: **"Everything that passes through your gut is processed by your [enteric nervous system](https://en.wikipedia.org/wiki/Enteric_nervous_system), a network of *500 million* neurons - that's *5 times* as many as the neurons in your *spine*.
-You better respect what you eat, cuz now your guts also power your protective bubble against the world."**
+You better respect what you eat, cuz now your guts also power your protective outfit."**

 Serena grins now.